 ANDREI WORKS: OUTSIDE/INSIDE

 I lived for 7 years in the Ozark wilderness on the border of the Buffalo River National Park.
 I had/have a woodshop.
-The "outside" works were made on the spot with found mechanical and natural junk, or just "found," no addition necessary here.
+The "outside" works were made on the spot with junk I found in the woods or at roadsides.
 The "inside" works were made in the shop when it rained or too cold to be out.
 I collected typewriters, old clocks, and small machines with dials that measured things I didn't understand.
-Some of the "outside" works were large and intended to remain outside to see what the seasons, the bugs, the birds, rain, snow and moss, would do to/with them.
-A tree fell across a path in a storm, and I stuck two old fashioned telephones in the root, with the receptors hanging off.
+Some of the "outside" works were large and meant to stay outside to see what the seasons, the bugs, the birds, rain, snow and mosses, would do to/with them.
+A big tree fell across the path to my cave in a storm, and I stuck two old fashioned telephones in the root, with the receivers hanging down.
 I sprayed one silver, the other one gold.
-I called the construct to myself "off the hook," because the tree had fallen at the exact point where cell phone and wi-fi signal stopped.
-Past this "off the hook" root, the big buzz of the world ceased.
-The path led from there to a cave with a fresh water spring where I liked to sit and enter hypnagogic somnolence.
-The "off the hook" piece shown here survived quite a few storms and is still marking the spot, but bugs, moss, caterpillars, and reptiles moved in.
-The tree trunk that ends in the root is now an apartment building for a variety of creatures.
-These collaboration-with-the-outdoors pieces change and are meant to stay there until the earth swallows them, but they all have stories.
-The "inside" pieces are relatively portable ("luggable" might be the word) but they have stories, too.
-I didn't title them, but they aren't hard to read.
+I called the construct "off the hook," because the tree fell at the exact point where cell phone and wi-fi signal ceased.
+The blocked path leads to a cave with a fresh water spring where I liked to sit in the morning just before sunrise (if I got up on time) to see the light burst in.
+The "off the hook" piece here survived a number of storms.
+It is still marking the spot.
+The tree trunk became home to various varmint, bugs, moss, caterpillars, and reptiles, an apartment building for creatures.
+The mechanical junk I inserted in dead roots and other natural nooks, will stay there until the earth and plants swallows them.

 and a few more...from travel